paidy/interview/SimpleRestaurantApi.md

 in a short amount of time.
 Picking a new language and showing that you can write some basic code using the strengths of that language, even if the code isn’t mastery-level and doesn’t include super high-powered features, is a powerful showcase of your software engineering skills.
 In addition, other basic software engineering skills will be on display regardless of your familiarity with the actual programming language used for implementation.
-Alternatively, you may use a language you are familiar with as long as it isn't too obscure!
+If the Paidy stack is really out of your comfort zone, please feel free to submit a solution in one of these accepted languages:
+* Java
+* Kotlin
+* Python

 The solution should be designed to be production-ready as you would normally do for a real business application.
 However, you can keep it simple, and focus to solve the problem, just be ready to explain how you could scale it